hl7au/au-fhir-core/input/includes/testing-note.md

 #### Preview of AU Core 2.0.0 for testing

-This December 2025 preview snapshot incorporates the normative changes from AU Core 2.0.0-ballot.
+This November 2025 preview snapshot incorporates the normative changes from AU Core 2.0.0-ballot.
 This snapshot supports testing of AU Core 2.0.0 prior to publication.

 Key updates and changes in this version are shown in the AU Core [Change Log](changes.html).